-Backyard Chickens for Egg Layers
+Backyard Chicken Breeds for Egg Layers

-Buff Orpington:This breed has an above average production of large brown eggs.
-Their friendly nature and cold weather hardiness makes them an excellent beginner chicken.
-If you plan to raise chicks, the Orpington is a good brooder and excellent mother.
-They also make good pets and I wouldn’t have a flock without one or two Orpingtons.
-However, because of their docile nature, other birds pick on them so they don’t do well with aggressive breeds.
+Buff Orpington:This breed has above-average production of large brown eggs.
+Their friendly nature and cold weather hardiness make them excellent beginner chickens.
+The Orpington is a good brooder and a wonderful mother if you plan to raise chicks.
+They also make good pets; I wouldn’t have a flock without one or two Orpingtons.
+However, other birds pick on them because of their docile nature, so they don’t do well with aggressive breeds.

 For more information about raising chickens, check out our e-book, Raising Chickens for Fun and Profit.